keyboardturner/totalRP3_UnitFrames/README.md

 - fade functions for player button

+- add savedvariables / settings

+- options to adjust button location

+- option to use player portrait as button function

+- implement as module in totalrp3

 ## Features list todo:

-- add savedvariables / settings

 - options to adjust colors of names

 - options to adjust colors of name backdrop

-- options to adjust button location

-- option to use player portrait as button function

-- potentially turn player portrait into icon itself

-- potentially implement as module in totalrp3

-- potentially options to adjust fade time of buttons